-Oolong tea represents only 2% of the world's tea, but it’s well-worth discovering (1).
+Oolong tea represents only about 2% of the tea that is produced and consumed around the world, but it’s well worth discovering (1).

 This article explains everything you need to know about oolong tea and its health benefits.